OmarSherif96/responsive-course/README.md

 # Resposnive Personal portfolio project using HTML/CSS

-## A sample project to learn Responsive HTML/CSS by building a personal portfolio
+Description: A sample project to learn Responsive HTML/CSS by building a personal portfolio

+Languages: HTML/CSS